 6. The Director of the Wisconsin Union.

-7. The Associate Director: the officer of the Wisconsin Union in charge of business operations, ex-officio.
+7. The Deputy Director: the officer of the Wisconsin Union in charge of business operations, ex-officio.

 The non-voting members of the Council shall be as follows: